Safeguarding Children and Child Protection Guidelines for School Staff and Visitors

 Introduction

-These guidelines for staff have been produced by the Alternative Education Safeguarding Team to provide information about child protection and the procedures that must be observed.
+These guidelines for staff have been produced by the Alternative Provision Service Safeguarding Team to provide information about child protection and the procedures that must be observed.
 All staff will read, understand and have a copy of Part 1 of Keeping Children Safe in Education.

 The protection of children is overseen by St Helens Safeguarding Children Partnership.
 You should be aware of and have reference to the Safeguarding Children Procedures.
 This guidance is consistent with the DfE guidance ‘Working Together to Safeguard Children’ .
 The online procedures manual can be found on the Safeguarding Children Partnership website: https://sthelenssafeguarding.org.uk